What Is Multiple Sclerosis?

 - Treat relapses on a short-term as-needed basis

 It is best to seek care from a neurologist experienced in treating multiple sclerosis.

 Early Treatment.
 Evidence strongly suggests that the most destructive changes in the brain occur very early on in the MS disease process -- and may cause considerable damage even before symptoms begin.

-Over a third of patients will progress even with immediate treatment, but without early treatment about half of patients will progress to clinically identifiable multiple sclerosis.
+Over a third of people will progress even with immediate treatment, but without early treatment about half of patients will progress to clinically identifiable multiple sclerosis.

 Treatment with Disease-Modifying Drugs

 Ten disease-modifying drugs are approved by the FDA for treatment of multiple sclerosis:

 - Interferon beta-1b (Betaseron, Extavia).
 Given in subcutaneous (under the skin) injections every other day.

 - Interferon beta-1a (Avonex).
 Given as weekly intramuscular injections.